 - CtRC 28 Sep.
-2020, CRC/C/85/D/28/2017 M.B. v ES - violation of CRC: Art.
-8+20 - The Committee considers that the lack of a process to assess the age of the author, who claimed to be a minor, the failure to take proper account of the official documents submitted by the author and issued by his country of origin, and the failure to appoint a guardian, constitute a violation of the author's Convention rights.
-Consequently, the Committee is of the view that the best interests of the child were not a primary consideration in the procedures in which the author took part, contrary to artt.
+2020, CRC/C/85/D/26/2017 M.B.S. v ES - violation of CRC: 8+20 - The Committee considers that the age determination procedure undergone by the author, who claimed to be a minor, was not accompanied by the safeguards needed to protect his rights under the Convention.
+In the present case, this is due to the failure to take proper account of the original copy of the official birth certificate issued by his country of origin and the failure to appoint a guardian to assist him during the age determination procedure.
+Consequently, the Committee is of the view that the best interests of the child were not a primary consideration in the age determination procedure, contrary to artt.
 3 and 12 of the Convention.